romanornr/declassified-jfk-files/README.md

 ### TODO
 - Add more details about the content of the files
 - Include the Go code used to process the files (work in progress to improve a bit)
+- Create AI rephrased files of the JFK documents in markdown format for easier reading

 ### Tldr;
 - **Oswald's movements and contacts** – His trip to Helsinki and interactions with Soviet officials.